FEUP-ESOF-2020-21/open-cx-t4g5-teenage-mutant-coding-turtles/docs/Development-Report.md

 ### User Stories

-### User stories for Case ID 1
+#### User Story ID 1 - Create user profile

-**1:** As a user i want to be able to create a profile.
+As a user i want to be able to create a profile.

+#### User Story ID 2 - Select type of user

-**2:** As a user when I am creating a profile I want to be able to choose if I am a company or a participant.
+As a user when I am creating a profile I want to be able to choose if I am a company or a participant.

+#### User Story ID 3 - Add profile description

-**3:** As a user I want to be able have a description of myself when creating a profile.
+As a user I want to be able have a description of myself when creating a profile.

+#### User Story ID 4 - Create private profile section

-**4:** As a participant I want to have a private profile directed for companies.
+As a participant I want to have a private profile directed for companies.

-### User stories for Case ID 2
+#### User Story ID 5 - Choose attending events

-**5)** As a user I wnat to be able to choose which events I am atending.
+As a user I wnat to be able to choose which events I am atending.

+#### User Story ID 6 - Find event participants

-**6)** As a user I want to see who is attending each event.
+As a user I want to see who is attending each event.

+#### User Story ID 7 - See my events

-**7)** As a user I want to see which events I am attending in the events callendar.
+As a user I want to see which events I am attending in the events callendar.

-### User stories for Case ID 3
+#### User Story ID 8 - Filter events by work sector

-**8:** As a user I want to be able to search for events in me interest areas.
+As a user I want to be able to search for events in me interest areas.

+#### User Story ID 9 - Search for participants

-**9:** As a user I want to be able to search for people in my areas of interest in each event.
+As a user I want to be able to search for people in my areas of interest in each event.

+#### User Story ID 10 - Toggle event participants

-**10:** As a user I want to be able to show/hide participants in an event.
+As a user I want to be able to show/hide participants in an event.

-### User stories for Case ID 4
+#### User Story ID 11 - Connect on LinkedIn

-**11:** As a user I want to be able to add someone to my linkedIn inside the app.
+As a user I want to be able to connect with someone in my linkedIn inside the app.

+#### User Story ID 12 - Find LinkedIn profile

-**12:** As a user I want to easily find someones linkedIn in their profile.
+As a user I want to easily find someones linkedIn in their profile.

+#### User Story ID 13 - Go to LinkedIn profile

-**13:** As a user i wnat to be redirected to someones linkedIn when clicking a button.
+As a user i wnat to be redirected to someones linkedIn when clicking a button.

 #### User Story ID 14 - Express interest

 As a logged in Company I want to express interest in participants so that I can communicate with them.

 #### User Story ID 15 - Acknowledge interest Notification

 As a logged in Participant I want to be notified when a Company expresses interest in me so that I can communicate with them.

 #### User Story ID 16 - Acknowledge interest Email

 As a logged in Participant I want to receive a email when a Company expresses interest in me so that I can communicate with them.

 #### User Story ID 17 - Edit profile

 As a logged in Generic User I want to be able to edit my profile so that I can change the information about me available to others.

 #### User Story ID 18 - Delete profile

 As a logged in Generic User I want to be able to delete my profile so that I can delete the information about me available to others.

 #### User Story ID 19 - Create Event

 As a logged in Generic User I want to create a new Event so that I can connect participants with companies on my event.

 #### User Story ID 20 - Share Event Codes

 As a logged in Generic User I want to receive the acess codes for my event via email so that I can share them with the participants and the companies attending.

 #### User Story ID 21 - Search Events

 As a logged in Generic User I want to be able to search for a specific event so that I can easily find the one I want.

 #### User Story ID 22 - Filter Events

 As a logged in Generic User I want to be able to filter the events list so that I can easily find the ones I want.

 #### User Story ID 23 - Search Participants

 As a logged in Generic User I want to be able to search for a specific participant so that I can easily find the one I want.

 #### User Story ID 24 - Filter Participants

 As a logged in Generic User I want to be able to filter the participants list so that I can easily find the ones I want.

 ### Domain model